PatSunter/credo/doc/uwa-glossary.rst

      parameters, processors to use, whether to run locally or over the grid, etc).
 See the :mod:`uwa.modelrun` module.

+   Model Result
+     In the context of UWA, this refers to the "result" of a :term:`Model Run`.
+     This includes all the data the model run produced, usually stored in an output directory (such as checkpoint files, and the FrequentOutput.dat summary), plus any 'meta-data' about how long the model took to run, how much data was used, etc. See the :mod:`uwa.modelresult` module.

    System Test
      In the context of software, a test that the entire software system works as expected, for some sort of non-trivial problem.